MoritzBrueckner/armory-caustics-volume/README.md

 - Chromatic aberration for the caustics
 - Support for the forward render path
 - Tweak the parameters from within the Blender UI.
 This will require changes to Armory first.

+## License
+This work is licensed under the Zlib license which is a very permissive license also used by Armory and Kha at the time of writing this.
+You can find the license text [here](LICENSE.md).